ASFHyP3/gis-services/image_server/server_setup.md

 sudo shutdown -r now
 ```

-8. Configure the server based on whether it will be a [processing server](#configure-a-processing-server) or an [image server](#configure-the-image-server), as detailed in the next two sections.
+8. Configure the server based on whether it will be a [processing server](#configure-a-processing-server) or an [image server](#configure-the-image-server), as detailed in the next two sections. **If a single server is being used for both functions, follow the steps in both sections.**

 ## Configure a Processing Server